 - Exposure to which reinsurers are exposed: counterparty risk is generated mainly because of Groups heightened exposure in reinsurance agreements.
 The exposure level of reinsurance recoverables is affected by the heightened level of transfer defined in the reinsurance structure.
-(Reinsurers) - b.
-Exposure to banks, savings banks, credit cooperatives, financial entities, and other similar entities.
+(Reinsurers) - Exposure to banks, savings banks, credit cooperatives, financial entities, and other similar entities.
 Their exposure to Credit Risk is measured by their economic value.
-(Financial entities) - c.
-Fixed income securities, derivative instruments, and other financial investments not considered fixed income.
+(Financial entities) - Fixed income securities, derivative instruments, and other financial investments not considered fixed income.
 Its exposure to Credit Risk is measured at its economic value, once possible mitigating factors have been deducted.
 (Investments)

-Credit Risk is included under the SCR Standard Formula calculation.
+The Credit Risk is included under the SCR Standard Formula calculation in the section C.4.

 - Such as spread and concentration risk, under Market Risk. - Such as credit risk or counterparty noncompliance.
-This module distinguishes between two types of exposure: - Type 1 exposure: includes reinsurance contracts, cash in banks, among others, in which entities generally have credit ratings. - Type 2 exposure: includes accounts receivable from intermediaries, and policyholder debts, among others.
+This module distinguishes between two types of exposure: - Type 1 exposure: includes reinsurance contracts, cash in banks, among others, in which entities generally have credit ratings.

+- Type 2 exposure: includes accounts receivable from intermediaries, and policyholder debts, among others.

-The following is a table reflecting the exposure to Credit Risk at December 31, 2018 and 2017:
+The following is a table reflecting the exposure to Credit Risk at December 31, 2019 and 2018:

-2018 2017
+2019 2018

-Type 1 Expositions 186,230 104,144
+Type 1 Expositions 224,925 186,230

-Type 2 Expositions 18,405 12,057
+Type 2 Expositions 17,437 18,405

-TOTAL 204,635 116,201
+TOTAL 242,362 204,635

-The SCR credit risk entails 17.7% (14.8% in 2017) of the total SCR before diversification and taking into account the loss absorbing capacity.
-The composition of the credit risk is detailed below:
+The SCR Credit Risk entails 17.3% (17.7% in 2018) of the total SCR before diversification and taking into account the loss absorbing capacity.
+The composition of the Credit Risk is detailed below:

-The policy followed for credit risk management sets limits in line with the counterparty's or investment instrument's risk profile, as well as exposure limits related to the counterparty's rating.
+The Policy followed for Credit Risk management sets limits in line with the counterparty's or investment instrument's risk profile, as well as exposure limits related to the counterparty's rating.
 A risk exposure monitoring and notification system is also set up.